gpslab/sitemap/README.md

  * `FileWriter` - write a Sitemap to the file;
  * `TempFileWriter` - write a Sitemap to the temporary file and move in to target directory after finish writing;
- * `GzipFileWriter` - write a Sitemap to the gzip file;
+ * `GzipFileWriter` - write a Sitemap to the file compressed by gzip;
- * `GzipTempFileWriter` - write a Sitemap to the temporary gzip file and move in to target directory after finish writing.
+ * `GzipTempFileWriter` - write a Sitemap to the temporary file compressed by gzip and move in to target directory after finish writing.
+ * `DeflateFileWriter` - write a Sitemap to the file compressed by deflate;

 ## Render